aerickt/lapwing-for-beginners/src/Chapter-26.md

 #### Modal dictionaries

 Moving around a document can be quite tedious especially with such a long starting chord like `#TPH`.
-One way to make movement easier is to use modal dictionaries.
-A modal dictionary is like a temporary dictionary that can be turned on and off with an outline in addition to outputting a translation.
+One way to make movement easier is to use a modal dictionary.
+This is a temporary dictionary that can be turned on and off with a regular outline that also outputs a translation.

-With a modal movement dictionary, writing a regular movement stroke will turn the dictionary on.
-This dictionary contains the movement strokes but with the `#TPH` chord removed.
-This way, when you write a full stroke for the first movement command, you can write subsequent movement strokes using only the right hand.
-To turn off the modal dictionary, you would just right an outline that is not a movement command.
+A modal movement dictionary contains the regular movement strokes, but with the `#TPH` chord removed.
+Writing a normal movement stroke will turn this dictionary on, so that every subsequent movement stroke can be written using only the right hand.
+Writing a non-movement stroke will turn this dictionary back off.

 ![](img/26-modal-movement.gif)